 For any number of reasons, a student may prefer to live in housing with all-gender bathrooms.
 However, this process of making a decision about bathroom designation on the hall may not be comfortable for some students who may not wish to share their opinions and preferences so publicly, even if they feel strongly one way or another.
 A student may feel that revealing their preference publicly to their hall might "out" themselves in relation to their gender identity or gender expression.

-In keeping with the mission of the College to be an inclusive and welcoming community for all, one of the twenty-four first-year halls is pre-designated as an all-gender bathroom.
+In keeping with the mission of the College to be an inclusive and welcoming community for all, one of first-year halls is pre-designated as an all-gender bathroom.

 Are there things I shouldn't bring?

 Prohibited from College Residences